-Additional sample preparation instrumentation will be required during the life time of this strategy.
-Also older instruments will be kept under review and will need to be replaced towards the end of this five year strategy period.
+Additional sample preparation automation instrumentation will be required during the life time of this strategy.
+Older analytical instruments will be kept under review and will need to be replaced during this five year strategy period.
 (Point 7 of 5 year objectives).